mendix/docs/content/howto/integration/using-the-excel-exporter.md

 ## 8 Running the Microflow

-There are two things missing now from the app.
+There are two things missing now from the app:

-1. There is no data to download.
+* There is no data to download
-2. There is no way to run the microflow.
+* There is no way to run the microflow

+See the sections below to add these missing things.

 ### 8.1 Creating Data

-To allow you to enter some data, you will need to generate some pages and then enter some data into them.
+To allow you to enter some data, you will need to generate some pages and then enter some data into them by following these steps:

 1. Right-click on the **Policy** entity in the domain model and select **Generate overview pages…**.
 2. Select **Policy** and click **OK**.